Living in Martinique

 What are the schools in Martinique like?

 "The Lycée Français de la Martinique is one of the best international schools in Martinique.
 It is a French-language school that offers a bilingual education in French and English.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the French Ministry of Education.
 It also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Martinique is another excellent bilingual school in Martinique.
 It is an English-language school that offers a bilingual education in French and English.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the French Ministry of Education.
 It also offers a variety of extracurricular activities, such as sports, music, and art.
 The Lycée Français de Fort-de-France is a French-language school that offers a bilingual education in French and English.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the French Ministry of Education.
 It also offers a variety of extracurricular activities, such as sports, music, and art.
 The Lycée International de la Martinique is a French-language school that offers a bilingual education in French and English.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the French Ministry of Education.
-It also offers a variety of extracurricular activities, such as sports, music, and art," remarked one expat living in with children attending .
+It also offers a variety of extracurricular activities, such as sports, music, and art," commented one expat when asked about in Martinique.

 Is the cost of living in Martinique high?